rsdoiel/rsdoiel.github.io/blog/2020/05/09/Oberon-7-and-the-filesystem.md

 that can persist across procedure calls.
 It provides a set of abstractions that are a little bit like views and cursors found in database systems.
-In taking this approach Oberon language esquews modality at the procedure level.
+In taking this approach Oberon language eschews modality at the procedure level.

 [^unloading]: Modules can be explicitly unload otherwise they persist until the computer is turned off